 With Debricked’s tool, we help you create an SBOM and keep track of license and security risks in all included open source components.
-Soon, you will also be able to download the SBOM in the CycloneDX format.
+From both our UI and API’s, you can obtain an SBOM in the CycloneDX format.

 Change is underway

 Our society is facing an increased number of cyber attacks.
 In the light of these attacks, Biden’s executive order on cybersecurity is a welcomed step towards an increased focus on security.

 To secure Federal Government computer systems, significant security measures are to be put in place.
 This includes both cloud-based systems and those that operate on-premise.
 It also includes both IT and OT systems.

 The SolarWinds attack compromised data confidentiality at a number of organizations, including the Department of Homeland Security and Treasury Department.
 As such, it highlighted the need for higher security in the supply chain.
 Maybe most importantly, it emphasized this need to the U.S. Government, a government with the capacity to mandate real change.